OpenVoiceOS/ovos-docker/docs/getting-started/docker/security/hardening.md

 ### AppArmor Docker profile

-!!! warning "AppArmor and Podman support"
+!!! warning "AppArmor and Podman support[^1]"

-    AppArmor support for Podman is not yet fully functional[^1].
+    AppArmor support for Podman is not yet fully functional.

 Docker applies the `docker-default` AppArmor profile to new containers.
 In Docker 1.13 and later this profile is created in `tmpfs` and then loaded into the kernel.

-The container engine should now be aware of `apparmor` as available security option.
+The container engine should now be aware of `apparmor` as an available security option.

 ```shell
 docker system info | grep -i apparmor
 ```

-All the containers except `ovos_phal_admin` should now confined with the `docker-default` AppArmor profile
+All the containers except `ovos_phal_admin` should now be confined with the `docker-default` AppArmor profile.

 ```shell
 docker container list --quiet --all --filter "name=ovos" | xargs docker inspect --format "{{ .Name }}: AppArmorProfile={{ .AppArmorProfile }}"